mtrimpe/authzen/api/authorization-api-1_0.md

 ## The Access Evaluations API Request {#access-evaluations-request}

-The Access Evaluation API Request builds on the information model presented in {{information-model}} and the 4-tuple defined in the Access Evaluation Request ({{access-evaluation-request}}).
+The Access Evaluation API Request builds on the information model presented in {{information-model}} and the object defined in the Access Evaluation Request ({{access-evaluation-request}}).

 To send multiple access evaluation requests in a single message, the caller MAY add an `evaluations` key to the request.
-The `evaluations` key is an array which contains a list of JSON objects, each typed as the 4-tuple as defined in the Access Evaluation Request ({{access-evaluation-request}}), and specifying a discrete request.
+The `evaluations` key is an array which contains a list of JSON objects, each typed as the object as defined in the Access Evaluation Request ({{access-evaluation-request}}), and specifying a discrete request.

 If an `evaluations` array is NOT present, the Access Evaluations Request behaves in a backwards-compatible manner with the (single) Access Evaluation API Request ({{access-evaluation-request}}).